Glombs/libertybellenewsletter/monthbymonth.md

  <p>September 2018</p>
  </figcaption>
 </figure>

+<p class="itinery">From: Coventry To: Lowsonford Via: Birmingham, Stratford on Avon.</p>

+<p class="itinery">Robin and Ben - From: Coventry To: Coventry Via: Nuneaton and Hawkesbury junction.</p>

 <p>Robin came to visit for the wekend bringing our new mattress.
 We explored the city a bit and visited 'The Greyhound' pub at Hawkesbury junction.</p>